 Its not easy to solve complex situations.
 One of the subjects I researched while I wrote my books was critical thinking, what it is, where it originated, and how people use it to resolve unforeseen problems.
 Not that I've had to face anything as serious as what I imagined for my characters in my stories - but certainly I've had a few smaller experiences that enlisted a series of critical thinking practices.
 An example that comes to mind was a few years ago when I was traveling to New York on my way to catch another flight across the Atlantic ocean when everything was in perfect order.
 My flight time was impeccable, my layover was short and I had checked in one bag, busy exploring the airport.
 Watching the time, everything was going smoothly — perhaps too smoothly— so I had started to get edgy but what could go wrong?
-No matter; I shrugged off the feeling and complacently explored a book store looking forward to my trip, and then something happened — an unforeseen problem.
+Whenever things are good I worry about what could go wrong - but maybe it's how the human brain works after 200,000 years of avoiding predators?
+I shrugged off the feeling and complacently explored a book store looking forward to my trip, and then something went wrong — an unforeseen problem.

 On the other end of my phone now, is my brother-in-law explaining that he can't move his car because I've blocked it with mine, ( my car is in Florida in his driveway) and he is unable to find my car key anywhere to move it - so he can get to work.
 I grip the phone.
 How could such a simple thing go awry?
 I had left my car in their driveway, to save on airport parking fees - the usual plan.
 My sister drove me to the airport.
 Nothing to think of really.
 She thought she had a copy of my car key – she thought – but as it turns out, she didn't.
 They are in Florida and I am certainly not – ready to leave the country for two weeks.
 He calmly asks, but yet I sense a panicked tone in his voice - if can overnight my car key?
 A simple situation, and certainly not the worst, but a critical problem none the less.
 Due to time and circumstances, I navigate my way through the airport looking for one thing.
 A post office!
 But don't ever waste your time looking for one from inside JFK, you won't find it much less a a padded envelope or a postage stamp.